geographiclib/geographiclib/python/wrapper/00README.txt

 * This prescription applies to Linux machines.
 Similar steps can be used on Windows and MacOSX machines.

-* You will need the packaged boost-python, boost-devel, python, and python-devel installed.
+* You will need the packages boost-python, boost-devel, python, and python-devel installed.

 * CMakeLists.txt specifies the version of python to look for (version